MK316/MK316.github.io/README.md

 ~~~
 >> What's NEW? -- This page is under construction.
->> The followings are small applications that I've been working on for my reserach and/or classes.
-The original tutorial or applications are cited inside the code file
+>> The followings are small applications while I'm learning Python coding.
+I've been using some of them as learning tools in my classroom.
+The original tutorial or applications are cited inside each code file.
 ~~~
 🔸 **Tools using Python coding**